Adam Coakley

-Adam Thomas Coakley (born 19 October 1987 in Glasgow) is a Scottish footballer who plays as a striker.
+Adam Thomas Coakley (born 19 October 1987 in Glasgow) is a Scottish former footballer who played as a striker.
+He is currently manager of West of Scotland Football League side Thorniewood United.
 He is the son of property tycoon Tom Coakley, who in 2007 expressed an interest in buying Motherwell where his son was a player.
 Coakley quit football at the age of 22, but has since has returned to play junior football with Glenafton Athletic and Kirkintilloch Rob Roy.

 Career

 Motherwell

 Coakley started his career at Motherwell, becoming a regular scorer for the reserves and made his debut as a late substitute for Jim Hamilton in the 2005 Boxing Day 3–1 victory against Aberdeen.
 This was not to lead to an immediate breakthrough into the first team and he did not feature again for Motherwell until the following season when he appeared as a substitute in home games against Inverness Caledonian Thistle and St Mirren.
 In January 2007 he joined Scottish Third Division side Stenhousemuir for a month on loan, making a single appearance.
 Toward the end of the 2006/07 season there was speculation that Coakley's father was interested in buying the club, however this came to nothing and Coakley was released at the end of the season when his contract expired.
 In total he played around 40 minutes during his 3 substitute appearances.
 After being released he had a trial with Partick Thistle of the Scottish First Division.